qwx9/notes/net/todo/diy/guitar/⑨ST.md

 	* would be nice to get some additional useful combinations, or maybe just have all of them and test all?
 		. we probably don't really need to switch between all of these quickly
+	* would be nice to have individual volume pots instead of 2 tone pots?
+	* would be even nicer to be able to test shit easily
 - preamp? sustainer? octave? octave would be great
 - move switch position further forward for easier access
 - perhaps move tone controls back, we mostly want volume; check what makes sense